Flying Tigers

 The Flying Tigers began to arrive in China in April 1941.
-The group first saw combat on 20 December 1941, 12 days after Pearl Harbor (local time).
+The group first saw combat on 20 December 1941, 12 days after Pearl Harbor.
 It demonstrated innovative tactical victories when the news in the U.S. was filled with little more than stories of defeat at the hands of the Japanese forces, and achieved such notable success during the lowest period of the war for both the U.S. and the Allied Forces as to give hope to America that it might eventually defeat Japan.
 AVG pilots earned official credit and received combat bonuses for destroying 296 enemy aircraft, while losing only 14 pilots in combat.
 The combat records of the AVG still exist and researchers have found them credible.
 On 4 July 1942 the AVG was disbanded and replaced by the 23rd Fighter Group of the United States Army Air Forces, which was later absorbed into the U.S. Fourteenth Air Force with General Chennault as commander.
 The 23rd FG went on to achieve similar combat success, while retaining the nose art on the left-over P-40s.